Larry Sanger: Other projects

-Philosophy
+Views

-Larry Sanger has a doctorate in Philosophy from Ohio State University.
-His professional interests are epistemology, early modern philosophy, and ethics.
+Sanger's professional interests include epistemology, early modern philosophy, and ethics.
 Most of Sanger's philosophical work focuses on epistemology.
 In 2008, he visited Balliol College of the University of Oxford to debate the proposal "the Internet is the future of knowledge", arguing wikis and blogs are changing the way knowledge is created and distributed.
 Sanger has frequently written and spoken about collaborative content.
+Sanger has argued that liberal and left-leaning views dominate in academia, science, the media and tech companies such as Facebook and Twitter.
+In 2011, Sanger began to defend Christians as he viewed them to be unfairly attacked in the media.

-In January 2002, Sanger returned to Columbus, Ohio to teach philosophy at Ohio State University, where he taught the subject until June 2005.

-In December 2010, Sanger said he considered WikiLeaks to be "enemies of the U.S.—not just the government, but the people".
+In January 2002, Sanger returned to Columbus, Ohio to teach philosophy at Ohio State University.
+In December 2010, Sanger said he considered WikiLeaks to be "enemies of the US—not just the government, but the people".
 In September 2021, in response to U.S. President Joe Biden announcing a COVID-19 vaccine mandate, Sanger tweeted "Nor I.#IWillNotComply" in agreement with political commentator Tim Pool.
 In an earlier tweet, Sanger falsely claimed that COVID-19 vaccines are "not a vaccine".

-In March 2022, Sanger said that "Decentralization is a necessary but not sufficient condition of internet freedom", arguing that both federated and peer-to-peer decentralized networks "can still be captured and controlled in various ways and rendered un-free."
+In March 2022, Sanger said that "Decentralization is a necessary but not sufficient condition of internet freedom", arguing that both federated and peer-to-peer decentralized networks "can still be captured and controlled in various ways and rendered un-free".

-Sanger has argued that liberal and left-leaning views dominate in academia, science, the media and tech companies such as Facebook and Twitter.

 Personal life

 In February 2000, when Sanger was hired by Wales to develop Nupedia, he moved to San Diego.
 He was married in Las Vegas in December 2001.
 In 2005, he and his wife moved to Santa Cruz, California, to work for Digital Universe.
 As of 2015, Sanger lives in the outskirts of Columbus, Ohio.
 As of 2021, he lives with his wife and two sons, who are both homeschooled.

-Sanger was raised as a Lutheran and went to a Sunday school, but became an agnostic when he was 16 after his family stopped regularly going to church.
-Ethnically, Sanger described himself in 2016 as "a typical American cross-breed (lots of English, German, and French)".
+Sanger was raised in the Lutheran Church – Missouri Synod and went to Sunday school, but became an agnostic when he was 16 after his family stopped regularly going to church.
+In 2023, Sanger described himself as a Christian and is authoring an apologetics book titled God Exists: A Philosophical Case for the Christian God.
+In 2025, he said that was seeking to be confirmed in the Anglican Church in North America, a confessing Anglican denomination of Christianity.

+Ethnically, he described himself in 2016 as "a typical American cross-breed (lots of English, German, and French)".
 Sanger supports the concept of "baby reading".
 He started teaching his son to read before his second birthday and posted videos online to demonstrate this.
-Sanger is known for his love of Irish traditional music.
+He is fond of Irish traditional music.